 Bacterial DNA transfer is a normal and powerful means for single-cell organisms to communicate information about new ways to compete and survive in their shared chemical environment.
 It allows successful mutations to quickly spread to a large population of bacteria.

 For multicellular organisms, safety trumps rapid evolution.
 We do not have to look far to understand why multicellular organisms shun DNA transfer.
 Importation of DNA essentially “reprograms” the cell[3].
 Multicellular organisms are made up of differentiated, i.e., specialized, cells that may have completely different function from nearby cells.
 These differences are required for the survival of the organism.
 Transferring active DNA between cells would undermine differentiation in unpredictable ways.
 For example, a motor neuron touches many muscle cells in order to direct their contraction.
-Imagine the chaos if a muscle cell could inject its active DNA, which makes contractile proteins, into the nerve cell.
+Imagine the chaos if a muscle cell could inject its active DNA or active RNA transcripts that make contractile proteins, into the nerve cell.
 Then the nerve, rather than telling the muscle to contract, would itself contract detaching it from the muscle.
 Moreover, even if such DNA transfers provided potential evolutionary advantage, they would be of no value unless they could somehow make their way into the germ line (egg or sperm cells) to be passed on to progeny.

-Metazoan cells, instead of exporting DNA, export messenger molecules, primarily proteins, which bind to receptor proteins on the surface of other cells.
+Instead of exporting DNA, Metazoan cells export messenger molecules, primarily proteins, that bind to receptor proteins on the surface of other cells.
 These messenger molecules cannot reprogram the receiving cell.
 In fact, they cannot even guarantee a given behavioral response.
-A particular messenger molecule, in general, elicits different behavior in different receiving cells.
-Insulin, for example, triggers very different responses in skeletal muscle cells, two kinds of fat cells, and cells in the liver.
-In computing terms, therefore, these messages are polymorphic, i.e., their meaning is determined by the receiver.
+A particular messenger molecule, in general, elicits different behavior in differently specialized receiving cells.
+Insulin, for example, is a metabolic messenger that induces very different responses in skeletal muscle cells, two kinds of fat cells, and cells in the liver.
+In computing terms, therefore, these messages are polymorphic; their meaning is determined by the receiving cell, not the sending cell.
 Because single-cell organisms are concerned with only one kind of cell (themselves), they do not need polymorphism whereas multicellular organisms cannot do without it.

-The intermediate stage in the evolution of multicellularity, i.e., from single-cell organisms to true multicellular life, is biofilms.
-Biofilms are cooperative communities of single-cell organisms that transfer DNA in a single-cell manner but also exchange molecular messengers.
+Biofilms are the intermediate stage in the evolution of multicellularity, i.e., the stage between single-cell organisms and true multicellular life.
+They are cooperative communities of single-cell organisms each of which transfers DNA to its offspring in a single-cell manner.
+But cooperate with cells of their own and other species by exchanging molecular messengers.
 For example, “quorum sensing” bacteria both export a messenger molecule and sense its concentration in the environment.
 They thereby sense their population density.
-When there are "enough" similar bacteria present in a small volume, the concentration of the quorum-signalling messenger molecule becomes large enough for all of them to sense a “quorum.”
+When there are "enough" cooperating bacteria present in a small volume, the concentration of the quorum-signalling messenger molecule becomes large enough for all of them to sense a “quorum.”
 They then change their gene expression behavior, for example to turn on the production of virulence factors.
 When acting cooperatively, their most important communication is via messenger molecules whereas, when acting as separate cells, they exploit DNA transfer via conjugation.
 So, when a virulent biofilm, e.g., of Staphylococcus or Salmonella is treated by antibiotics, any bacteria that happen to survive because they are more resistent to the drug are left as free single-cells that can then pass on their resistence to their progeny and to other bacteria by conjugation.

-Social insects, in addition to the general principles of specialization and stigmergy, also use the polymorphic communication strategies of cells.
-Ants and termites, for example, use pheromones (which are polymorphic molecular messages) to organize their specialized behavior.
-Differently specialized ants, e.g., workers or defenders, respond differently to these chemical markers.
-That is, they respond polymorphically.
+Social insects also use the polymorphic communication strategies of cells.
+Ants and termites, for example, communicate with others by exporting pheromones to organize the specialized behaviors of workers, fighters, male drones and even queens.
+Differently specialized ants respond differently to these chemical markers.
+That is, they respond polymorphically according to their role in the colony.
 It is interesting to note that this strategy goes far beyond social insects.
-Pheromones which, after all, are just molecular messages that are exported into the environment, play important roles in the behavior of many other species, including humans.
+Pheromones which, after all, are just molecular messages that are exported into the environment to be reabsorbed by others play important roles in the social behavior of many other species, including humans.

 [1] See “The Touchstone of Life, Werner Loewenstein, Oxford University Press, New York, 1999 [p.
 277]